-From transcripts, test scores and extracurriculars to the application itself, applying to Colorado State involves opening a window into your world for our team here in the Office of Admissions.
+From transcripts and extracurriculars to the application itself, applying to Colorado State involves opening a window into your world for our team here in the Office of Admissions.

 Whether you’re considering applying to CSU or have already hit the submit button, you may wonder what we’re looking for as we review the information you’ve shared.
 I’m here to give you an inside look at the world of Admissions at Colorado State.

 Here’s what we look for in your application.

 #1: You’re ready for the academic challenge.